H4HWV2011/msjarvis-public-docs/Ms-Jarvis-GBIM.md

-GBIM, as you described in the snippet and thesis draft, is accurately summarized like this:

 ## What GBIM Is

 GBIM is Ms. Jarvis’s internal model for tying beliefs to where, when, and on what evidence they rest, especially in West Virginia and Appalachia.
 Each belief is explicitly attached to concrete places (via a rich PostGIS-backed WV geospatial corpus), temporal metadata (when it was formed/updated and what period it refers to), and evidential links (data sets, documents, observations, or model outputs).